brunkb/cloj-commandline/README.md

 # cloj-commandline-example

-A little example to show how to create a command line program in Clojure and instaed of having to write a .sh (or .bat) file with java -jar some.jar in order to run it, we instead can use the lein-bin plugin to further package the program such that it can appear to be like any other command line program on the system.
+A little example to show how to create a command line program in Clojure and instead of having to write a .sh (or .bat) file with java -jar some.jar in order to run it, we instead can use the lein-bin plugin to further package the program such that it can appear to be like any other command line program on the system.
 In this case, I named the program 'ccle.'